 Doctoral Students in Molecular Medicine

-Aiming to combine complementary strengths in the Partnership, each institute brings a unique set of expertise, skills, and facilities encompassing the recognized research strengths of the is an interdisciplinary research institute of neuroscience at Aarhus University, combining structural, mechanistic, cell biological, translational, and clinical research of neuronal networks and transmembrane communication in health and disease of nervous systems.
-The aim is to investigate the molecular and cellular mechanism underlying behaviour and sensory functions, and to reveal pathophysiological mechanisms and new intervention strategies of neurological and psychiatric disorders.
+Aiming to combine complementary strengths in the Partnership, each institute brings a unique set of expertise, skills, and facilities encompassing the recognized research strengths of the is an international research institute focusing on human genomics and personalised medicine at the Helsinki Institute for Life Science of the University of Helsinki. integrates molecular medicine research and technology centre and biobanking infrastructure under one roof promoting translational research in grand challenge projects, specifically, the impact of genome information from the Finnish population in personalised health and medicine, individualised cancer medicine.

 Start the conversation, or Read more at Nature Neuroscience.